Site Search

 Switching regulator and low drop LDO configuration

-In such cases, it is possible to suppress heat generation by first dropping the voltage to a low voltage such as 5V or 3.3V with a switching regulator and using a low-drop type LDO as the power supply for the PLL.
+In such cases, heat generation can be reduced by first using a switching regulator to drop the voltage to a low voltage such as 5V or 3.3V, and then using a low-drop LDO as the power supply for the PLL.

-When 1.0V is generated directly from 3.3V, the power loss (Pd) is 11.5W [(3.3V-1.0V)x5A].
+If you create 1.0V directly from 3.3V, the power loss (Pd) will be 11.5W [(3.3V-1.0V) x 5A].

-When 1.0V is generated from 1.3V through the LTC3415, the power loss (Pd) is 1.5W, and by reducing the power loss by 10W, it is possible to suppress the heat generation of the LT3070-1.
+When converting 1.3V to 1.0V via the LTC3415, the power loss (Pd) is 1.5W, reducing the power loss by 10W and making it possible to suppress heat generation in the LT3070-1.

 Article header library 130401 pic02 2